-192 Presbyterian Church of Aotearoa New Zealand, Response to the Royal Commission of Inquiry into Abuse in Care Notice to Produce No 523 (4 October 2022, page 1, paras a-b).
+192 The Presbyterian Church of Aotearoa New Zealand's Response to Royal Commission of Inquiry into Abuse in Care Notice 523 (4 October 2022, page 1, para a-b).

-193 Transcript of evidence of Jo O'Neill, CEO of Presbyterian Support Otago, at the Inquiry's Faith-based Institutional Response Hearing (Royal Commission of Inquiry into Abuse in Care, 19 October 2022, page 294).
+193 Transcript of evidence of Jo O'Neill of Presbyterian Support Otago at the Inquiry's Faith-based Institutions Response Hearing (Royal Commission of Inquiry into Abuse in Care, 19 October 2022, page 294).

-194 Transcript of evidence of Naseem Joe Asghar and Patrick Waite at the Inquiry's Faith-based Institutional Response Hearing (Royal Commission of Inquiry into Abuse in Care, 19 October 2022, pages 272-273).
+194 Transcript of evidence of Naseem Joe Asghar and Patrick Waite at the Inquiry's Faith-based Institutions Response Hearing ((Royal Commission of Inquiry into Abuse in Care, 19 October 2022, page 272 to 273).

-195 Royal Commission of Inquiry into Abuse in Care, He Purapura Ora, he Māra Tipu: From Redress to Puretumu Torowhānui, Volume 1 (2021, page 277).
+195 Royal Commission of Inquiry into Abuse in Care, He Purapura Ora, he Māra Tipu: From redress to Puretumu Torowhānui, Volume 1 (2021, page 277).